t1gu1/triforce-nvim-based-on-lazyvim/README.md

 ## What I customized

-I simply try to keep a lot of the default LazyVim configuration, but I added some plugins and changed some keymaps to make it a bit more intuitive and faster with some extra for web devellopement.
+I simply try to keep a lot of the default LazyVim configuration, but I added some plugins and changed some keymaps to make it a bit more intuitive and faster with some extras for web development.

-- Required Mason LSP and Treesitter plugin to devellop in web technologies (js, ts, tsx, jsx, etc)
+- Requires Mason, LSP, and Treesitter plugins to develop in web technologies (JS, TS, TSX, JSX, etc.)
-- Better terminal management!
-(If you press `2<c-/>`, it will always toggle the number `2` terminal with a simple `<c-/>` after)
-- Better and simpler lualine
+- Improved terminal management:
+  - Press `2<c-/>` to toggle terminal 2, then `<c-/>` to toggle it again.
+- Simplified lualine:
-  - Add project name as the first element (projectName / gitranch / file)
+  - Project name as the first element (projectName / gitranch / file)
-  - I remove some useless elements
+  - Removed unnecessary elements
-- Better dashboard that's more simple and can open project more quickly
+- Streamlined dashboard:
+  - Simpler layout, faster project access
-  - Cute cat as dashboard ASCII image
+  - Cute cat ASCII art
-- Better Explorer keymaps, fullscreen with preview
+- Enhanced explorer keymaps and fullscreen preview:
-  - `<leader>e` Open the explorer on the buffer file
+  - `<leader>e`: Open explorer on buffer file
-  - `<leader>E` Open the explorer on the root of the working directory with all folders closed
+  - `<leader>E`: Open explorer at project root with all folders closed
-  - In all case, the explorer will auto-close when going out of focus or when you select a file
+  - Explorer auto-closes when unfocused or a file is selected
-- Easier tabs/buffer management with keymaps on the `<tab>` key
+- Easier tab/buffer management with `<tab>` keymaps:
-  - `<tab>` will move to the next buffer
+  - `<tab>`: Next buffer
-  - `<S-tab>` will move to the previous buffer
+  - `<S-tab>`: Previous buffer
-  - `<leader><tab><tab>` will remove other buffers
+  - `<leader><tab><tab>`: Remove other buffers
-  - `<leader><tab>c` will close the rigth buffers
+  - `<leader><tab>c`: Close right buffers
-  - `<leader><S-tab>c` will close the left buffers
+  - `<leader><S-tab>c`: Close left buffers
-- Simply add more keymaps to move up and down a line
+- Additional keymaps to move up and down a line
-- Remove markdown `MD013` that limit readme line to 80 characters
+- Removed markdown `MD013` rule that limits README lines to 80 characters